 Summ Summary of Technical Proposal Evaluation Forms 1.
 Bidder's qualification, capacity and experience 150 2.
 Proposed Methodology, Approach and Implementation Plan 200 3.
-Management Structure and Key Personnel 350 Step 2 (only firms totaling > 490 points out of 700 points during the first step of the technical evaluation will be invited to do a presentation tentatively on January $14^{th}$ and $15^{th}$ between 10 AM and 3 PM EST 4.
-Demonstrated Presentation Skills and Quality of Responses to Panel Questions 300 Total 1000
+Management Structure and Key Personnel 350 Step 2 (only firms totaling > 490 points out of 700 points during the first step of the technical evaluation will be invited to do a presentation tentatively on January 29^{th} and 30^{th} between 10 AM and 3 PM EST 4.
+Presentation and Quality of Clarifications 300 Total 1000

-Sectio n 1.
-Bidder's qualification, capacity and experience Points obtainable 1.1 Previous performance of the firm in successfully bidding for, conducting and backstopping formative and summative evaluation of international development policy, programmes and projects in the area of inclusive finance generally and financial inclusion diagnostics, financial inclusion policies/ strategies and market development specifically.
-Previous experience using a variety of evaluation approaches (e.g. theory-of-change based, utilization-focused, participatory, gender- and equity-focused project and programme evaluation) and methods (including performance, outcome and impact evaluation using both quantitative and qualitative data, provided either in secondary form (by the programme itself) or generated by the evaluation team themselves during the evaluation itself.
+Section 1.
+Bidder's qualification, capacity and experience 1.1 Previous performance of the firm in successfully bidding for, conducting and backstopping formative and summative evaluation of international development policy, programmes and projects in the area of inclusive finance generally and financial inclusion diagnostics, financial inclusion policies/ strategies and market development specifically.
+60 Previous experience using a variety of evaluation approaches (e.g. theory-of-change based, utilization-focused, participatory, gender- and equity-focused project and programme evaluation) and methods (including performance, outcome and impact evaluation using both quantitative and qualitative data, provided either in secondary form (by the programme itself) or generated by the team themselves during the evaluation itself.
 Evidence of the firm being able to deliver high quality evaluation reports through submission of three evaluation reports of comparable scope and approach to the evaluation being tendered here.
-60 1.2 Experience of the firm in providing technical services/ intervening in a broad range of institutional and programme settings, including stand-alone projects or programmes funded by international donors, multi-partner interventions including those set up or involving the UN, as well as direct support to national governments working in the area of financial inclusion generally and financial inclusion policies/ strategies and diagnostics as well as market development more specifically.
-60 1.3 Knowledge and experience of embedding key standards around promoting gender equality and the empowerment of women in the work that the firm does (e.g. gender mainstreaming, gender analysis, knowledge of human rights based approach to programming and evaluation and demonstration of understanding of economic empowerment of women.
+1.2 Experience of the firm in providing technical services/ intervening in a broad range of institutional and programme settings, including stand-alone projects or programmes funded by international donors, multi-partner interventions including those set up or 60 involving the UN, as well as direct support to national governments working in the area of financial inclusion generally and digital financial services for development as well as market development more specifically.
+1.3 Knowledge and experience of embedding key standards around promoting gender equality and the empowerment of women in the work that the firm does (e.g. gender mainstreaming, gender analysis, knowledge of human rights based approach to programming and evaluation and demonstration of understanding of economic empowerment of women.
 These criteria will be assessed on the basis of how gender has been streamlined in previous evaluation reports (see point 1.1 above).
-30
+30 Total Section 1 150